transparency as a basis for sustainability

 A large aspect of selling coffee is that you have to store and transport the beans.
 The least amount effort for us is to utilise single-use packaging.
 We pack it, deliver it, end of story.
 Or is it?

 We would prefer to reuse the packaging as much as possible though.
 As such we have an option to use CurTec vats for which a deposit is required.
-This packaging is completely recyclable if given to the right place.
-We will handle that at the end-of life of your packaging.
+This packaging is very sturdy and can be reused way beyond the point where we are saving on single use plastic (by weight).
+We will handle the end-of life of your packaging.

 We aim to move towards a waste-free way of delivering coffee to you